lfoxton/bash-skillz/bash_exercises.md

 (1) Logger INFO analysis

 	(1a) Output how many times the sync job started.
-Sample: inventoryJob' running...
+Sample log line: inventoryJob' running...

 	(1b) Output how many times dates were marked as synchronized.
-Sample: "Synchronized dates: optimisticLock=[2015-04-21 23:59:44], dates=[2015-05-10, ]"
+Sample log line: "Synchronized dates: optimisticLock=[2015-04-21 23:59:44], dates=[2015-05-10, ]"

 	(1c) HARDER: Output the full count of hoteliers that have been synchronized today.
-Sample: 'Hotelier ............: [5511, 6071]'
+Sample log line: 'Hotelier ............: [5511, 6071]'

 (2) Logger ERROR analysis